apollographql/apollo-client/docs/source/api/link/apollo-link-rest.md

 * You have an existing codebase, but you're looking to evaluate whether GraphQL can work for your needs.
 * You have a large codebase, and the GraphQL migration is happening on the backend, but you want to use GraphQL *now* without waiting!

-With `apollo-link-rest`, you can call your endpoints inside your GraphQL queries and have all your data managed by Apollo Client. `apollo-link-rest` is suitable for just dipping your toes in the water, or doing a full-steam ahead integration, and then later on migrating to a backend-driven GraphQL experience.
+With `@apollo/link-rest`, you can call your endpoints inside your GraphQL queries and have all your data managed by Apollo Client. `@apollo/link-rest` is suitable for just dipping your toes in the water, or doing a full-steam ahead integration, and then later on migrating to a backend-driven GraphQL experience.

 > For more advanced or complex back-ends, you may want to consider using [`apollo-server`](https://www.apollographql.com/docs/apollo-server/).